-Corporations whose securities are publicly traded on securities exchanges or overthe-counter markets, and those that are in the process of offering their securities to the public, must present basic earnings per share (EPS) on the face of the income statement and disclose additional information concerning EPS.
-This requirement also applies to other enterprises that must comply with the reportorial provisions of the SRC.
+Corporations whose securities are publicly traded on securities exchanges or over-the-counter markets, and those that are in the process of offering their securities to the public, must present basic earnings per share (EPS) on the face of the income statement and disclose additional information concerning EPS.
+This requirement also applies to other enterprises that are required to comply with the reportorial provisions of the Revised SRC Rule 68.